Spartronics4915/developers_handbook/basics/robot_code.md

   - Read the current angle (voltage) and compute the error from the desired position
   - Run the motor in the direction that reduces error, with a voltage proportional to how fast arm should move
   - Keep adjusting until the set point is reached and error is near zero

+With a properly tuned PID loop, high position and speed accuracy, and quick response to changes are possible.
+The system will self-correct when external forces affect the actuator, automatically returning to the set-point after being pushed by another robot.
+Since the PID loop can run all the time, it can also hold a position without the need for braking or other mechanical controls.

+It is important to realize that the PID control loop will always use power while it is active, and that power will be dissipated in the motor (or other actuator), resulting in excess heat, along with battery voltage drop.
+It is wise to disable the PID control loop when it is not needed, such as when an actuator is parked or locked by a mechanical brake.

 WPILibrary simplifies many of these steps for FIRST FRC programmer.